Ellora Caves, Kailasanatha Temple

 - Cave 12 (Tin Tal or Teen Thal – „three storeys”) – vihara, one of latest Buddhist structures here, with three storeys.
 Upper hall contains five large sculptures of bodhisattvas, hall is flanked by seven Buddhas.

-- Cave 14 – carved in early 600ies, contains exquisite stone carvings - friezes.
+- Cave 14 – carved in the early 600s, contains exquisite stone carvings - friezes.
 Initially was shaped as a Buddhist vihara but during the work converted to Hindu shrine.
 Entrance guarded by river goddesses Ganga and Yamuna.

-- Cave 21 (Rameshvara, Ramesavara) – possibly the oldest Hindu cave in Ellora, from late 500ies.
+- Cave 21 (Rameshvara, Ramesavara) – possibly the oldest Hindu cave in Ellora, from the late 500s.
 Contains some of the most beautiful carvings.
 At the far end of entrance verandah two beautiful figurines of river goddesses Ganga and Yamuna.